jl908069/interpretable-hate-speech/README.md

 ## feature_combination.py
-Creates a FeatureVectorizer class to add sentiment, subjectivity, profanity, and user feature to the feature function.
+Creates a FeatureVectorizer class to add sentiment, subjectivity, profanity, and user name features to the feature function.
 Then it trains a logistic regression model to evaluate the results on the following different feature combinations.